“What started out as a virus for our two year old daughter turned into something life changing.”

 The elimination diet

-The testing programme included two consultations with a Registered Nutritional Therapist.
+The testing programme included one consultation with a Registered Nutritional Therapist.
 Linda said: “Both consultations were incredibly insightful and supportive, not only did the nutritionist discuss the results, but also provided the guidance and support in creating a diet plan.
 Had we not had this support I would have found excluding wheat, gluten and cow’s milk from Ellie’s diet incredibly daunting.”

 The family then embarked on a two-year journey, seeing consultants, re-telling their story over and over again and having multiple assessments.
 Time and time again symptoms would return if Ellie ate her trigger foods but the Paediatricians who assessed her were not receptive to the idea that the ingredients themselves might be to blame.